WELCOME TO UCD!!!

 Organise a group booking with your mates through your class rep so you can be given wristbands for free entry at the door!
 You and 3 of your mates in a Taxi from UCD to town could cost anywhere between €12-16 so split the cost and pay €3-4 to cut costs, or catch the last bus into town for €2.85!
 Make use of venues with drink deals such as Dicey’s which has €2 euro pints on a Thursday, O'Reilly, The Pav, Pantibar or The Bernard Shaw!

 Steer clear of Centra, Mace or them Circle K and Re.
 Store shops.
 “Convenience” stores as they call them are only convenient for the billionaires that own them.
 For student folk, there’s nothing convenient about having the price of a week’s shopping blown on a handful of overpriced crap.
-Do a decent weekly shop in Lidl or Aldi because they’re cheap!
+You can do a pretty decent weekly shop in Lidl or Aldi for half the price.
+Just remember, even though that flamingo lilo looks pretty cool now - don't sacrifice buying your toilet roll for it!